ilhan007/ui5-webcomponents-custom-theme/README.md

 ### 3. Compile Less to CSS
 We have installed `less` from NPM to compile less to css.
 This is done in the `customtheme.js` file.
-The script runs the less compiler over the less file to produce a css out of it and adds a small piece of metadata that the UI5 Web Components framework will later use.
+The script runs the less compiler over the less file (`src/mytheme.less`) to produce a css out of it (`src/customtheme/mytheme.css`) and adds a small piece of metadata that the UI5 Web Components framework will later use.

 For convinience, the project provides a task running the script:

 `npm run build:theme`

-The task outputs the CSS variables are generated into the `src/customtheme/mytheme.css`, And, that's it!.
+The task outputs the CSS variables into the `src/customtheme/mytheme.css` file.
+And, that's it!.

 # Using Custom Theme